Sapphire: The Celestial Stone of Wisdom and Royal Legacy

 A strand of Cambodian sapphire faceted rondelle beads.
 Photo credit: Michelle Pajak-Reynolds

-To the ancient Persians, the earth itself rested on a giant blue sapphire, and its reflection painted the sky.
-In Jewish tradition, the Talmud tells us the Ten Commandments were carved on sapphire tablets, representing heaven’s throne.
-Catholic cardinal rings, since the Middle Ages, have borne sapphires as symbols of celestial union between the Church and the divine.
+Persians believed the earth rested on a giant blue sapphire, and its reflection painted the sky.
+The Talmud says the Ten Commandments were carved on sapphire tablets.
+Catholic cardinal rings have featured sapphires as a symbol of divine connection.

 Rough (unfaceted) ethically-sourced Umba sapphires from Tanga, Tanzania.
 These gems are unique to the Gerevi Hills, north of the Umba River, in the Umba Valley of Tanzania.
 Umba sapphires are known for their incredible color varieties not typically …